ibondy/AspNetCore.Identity.DocumentDB/README.md

 - Microsoft.Azure.DocumentDB v1.10.0 - supports net45
 - Microsoft.Azure.DocumentDB.Core v1.0.0 - supports netstandard1.6
 - Thus, the lowest common denominators are net451 and netstandard1.6

+Additionally this projects targets netstandard2.0 explicitly due to its incompaibility with older versions of Microsoft.AspNetCore.Identity.
+For netstandard2.0 Microsoft.AspNetCore.Identity v2.0 is required.

 ## Building instructions